mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 ## Deleting individual spots and links.

 The highlight is especially important for track editing.
 The commands that delete a single object are actually applied to the highlighted spot or link.
-For instance, to delete a spot or a link in , simply move the mouse cursor over it so that it is highlighted and press `D`.
+For instance, to delete a spot or a link, simply move the mouse cursor over it so that it is highlighted and press `D`.
 You should see the tracks being rearranged following the deletion.
 In a BDV view, the highlight and deletion mechanism is the same.